w3f/General-Grants-Program/grants/grants.md

 # Web3 Foundation Grants

-As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community enagement efforts.
+As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community enagement efforts related to **Polkadot** and **Substrate**.

-Our focus is to support projects related to **Substrate** or **Polkadot**.
-For projects related to Ethereum, please apply for funding through [ECF](https://ecf.network/), which Web3 Foundation is a founding contributor of.

 ## Process
 Please apply for a grant using the following process: